fabiomattei/uddocs/_posts/2019-08-15-threedifferentfiles.md

 The main problem I had with MVC is the fact that in order to build a page you need the joined efforts of at least tree files.
 I say at least because sometimes the view is fractionated in more than one file and sometimes your controller calls more then one model and you find your self having many many files open in your editor and your eyes are jumping from file file trying to understand what is going on in that page that does not respond as it should.

-There is so much complexity going on and that complexity is distracting and **distraction lower your productivity**.
+There is so much complexity going on and that complexity is distracting and **distraction lowers your productivity**.

 When I develop an application using UD I am not distracted because all the code necessary to define the look and the behaviour of a panel is contained in just one file.
 A page of code with a piece of business logic defined completely in one script.
 So **I am able to focus**.